k78ma/quartz/content/2B/MTE 241/Executables and Threads.md

 date: 2023-10-09
 aliases:
 ---
-On a general-purpose OS, the executable is a single program that runs amongst possibly hundreds or thousands of others.
-On your RTOS things are a little different.
+On a general-purpose OS, the **executable** is a single program that runs amongst possibly hundreds or thousands of others.
+In an RTOS, things are a little different.
 - Your RTOS does not run separately from a user’s application.
-Instead, think of your RTOS as an API that the user includes into their code, then compiles a single executable that contains both the RTOS and their code that uses it.
+The RTOS is like an API that the user includes into their code, then compiles a single executable that contains both the RTOS and their code that uses it.
 - The whole thing is loaded onto the microcontroller to run.
-This executable will, however, run multiple concurrent threads of operation.
-For our purposes, we can assume that a thread is made up of three things.
+This executable will, however, run multiple concurrent **threads** of operation.

+A thread is made up of three things:

 ![[Executables and Threads.png|480]]